VIDEO COURSE

 "Toto, I have a feeling we're not in Kansas anymore."
 Image: Loew's, Inc.

 Not every story can start with a major weather event, but there are plenty of other external forces to choose from: mystical prophecies, dystopian governments, or even just your protag’s mom kicking them out of the house.
-As long as it taps into your character's motivations and sets them on a new path (yellow brick or not), it should get the job done.
+As long as it taps into your character's goals and motivations and sets them on a new path (yellow brick or not), it should get the job done.

 FREE COURSE